-- (c) the candidate shall submit for examination two copies of the thesis; - (d) the thesis shall be examined by an external examiner appointed by Council and by one or more internal examiners appointed by Council (Note: See also General Course and Examination Regulations, Part D); - (e) if the thesis at its first presentation is inadequate to secure a pass the Academic Board may, on the recommendation of the examiners, permit the candidate to revise the thesis and resubmit it by a specified date; - (f) except with the approval of the Dean of Engineering and Forestry the thesis shall be submitted within three calendar years by a full-time candidate and within four years by a part-time candidate.
+- (c) the candidate shall submit for examination two copies of the thesis; - (d) the thesis shall be examined by an external examiner appointed by Council and by one or more internal examiners appointed by Council (Note: See also General Course and Examination Regulations, Part D); - (e) if the thesis at its first presentation is inadequate to secure a pass the Academic Board may, on the recommendation of the examiners, permit the candidate to revise the thesis and resubmit it by a specified date; except with the approval of the Dean of Engineering and Forestry the thesis shall be submitted within the time limit of this degree.

-9. Transfer from MEFE to PhD
+6. Transfer from MEFE to PhD

-Where a candidate has demonstrated high research potential and has the support of the Director of the

-Fire Engineering programme, he or she may apply for transfer to a PhD degree with such backdating of enrolment as may be approved by the Academic Board.
+Where a candidate has demonstrated high research potential and has the support of the Director of the Fire Engineering programme, he or she may apply for transfer to a PhD degree with such backdating of enrolment as may be approved by the Academic Board.